 Students can earn either a terminal Masters of Arts (M.A.) or Doctor of Philosophy (Ph.D.) in political science.
 The primary mission of the terminal M.A. program is to provide a broad education in the general field of political science.
 M.A. students also have the option to develop technical skills by completing the methods sequence.
 M.A. students typically apply their degree towards careers in the private or public sector.

 We offer coursework in the four major subfields of Political Science: American Politics, Comparative Politics, International Relations, and Political Theory.
 In American Politics, faculty conduct research on political behavior, political institutions, public policy, and urban politics.
-In Comparative Politics, faculty focus on the issues of democratization, the role of the state in the economy, and political violence; our faculty specialize in the politics of Africa, China, Europe, Latin America and the Middle East.
+In Comparative Politics, faculty focus on the issues of democratization, the role of the state in the economy, and political violence.
+Our faculty specialize in the politics of China, Europe, Latin America, the Middle East and South Asia.
 In International Relations, faculty apply the various theoretical approaches to the study of world politics, international security, international political economy, and the study of international organizations.
 In Political Theory our strengths cluster around the research areas of late modernity; democratic and normative political theories, especially those pertaining to political questions of social and economic inequality, globalization, identity politics, and social movements; and the relationship between politics and religion.